We use to consider space as a continuum, in which the physical phenomena happen, particles and fields.

 So, if we could cut out a portion of space, and remove everything in it, «real» or virtual, nib or relationship, and then put our hand in this place, then we would notice nothing special, just ordinary vacuum, with exactly the same properties, the same dielectric constant, the same virtual particles.
 Electric field, gravitational field, etc.. would be transmitted in the same way as in ordinary vacuum.
 Whereas if there was a space-time continuum, a «rubber membrane» required to transmit the fields, then removing a piece of it would create a totally black form, with very different properties of the usual vacuum, and not transmitting fields at all, just as the Cavorite of HG Wells.
 And if we try to poke this thing, our finger would stop existing…

 And why this «real» vacuum would have the same dielectric constant than the natural vacuum?
 By which fantastic coincidence?
 Simply because this dielectric constant is not a property of the vacuum, but of the matter which is there, that is, ultimately, of the logical self-generation process which is propagating here.
 The vacuum itself has no properties, even not to have three dimensions.
-The constants of vacuum that we measure are not a property of this vacuum, but of the matter of which the measuring instrument is made.
+The constants of vacuum that we measure are not a property of this vacuum, but of the matter of which the measuring instrument itself is made!

 At a pinch, if we could put together into the same vacuum chamber, two different measurement apparatus belonging to two different self-generation processes (two «domains», with the wording of physics), then each would measure its own constant, into the same vacuum.